 Mortgage insurance exists because the lender decided that an 80 percent loan to value is the greatest level of risk that the lender is prepared to bear without insurance.

 Mortgage insurance is simply a policy that protects the lender in case of a default.
 If mortgage insurance wouldn’t exist, you would need to pay a 20% down payment to purchase or refinance a house.

-The Actual Cost of Mortgage Insurance
+What’s the Actual Cost of Mortgage Insurance?

 Mortgage insurance may also be seen as the expense of borrowing the difference between 80 percent and the amount of down payment you have.
 When you think about it this way – that’s the cheapest money you’ll ever borrow!

-It’s far less expensive than any personal loan or credit card condition, with average mortgage insurance added varying from 50% to 85%.
+It’s far less expensive than any personal loan or credit card condition, with average mortgage insurance added varying from 0.3% to 0.85%.

-Even if you have the money for a down payment, putting it into your home equity makes it untouchable and possibly extremely costly in the future.
+Even if you have the money for a down payment, putting it into your home equity makes it untouchable and possibly costly in the future.

 You are more ‘flexible’ if you keep your reserves.
 The cost of investing that money in equity includes the risk of higher interest rates in the future if you have to refinance to get that money out.

-Three Ways to Avoid Paying Mortgage Insurance
+Best Ways to Avoid Paying Mortgage Insurance

-2. Piggyback Loan
+5. Piggyback Loan